DenisChukchin/space_lover/README.md

 ```bash
 % pip install -r requirements.txt
 ```
->*For permanent set, create .env file and add variables in this format:
+> For permanent set, create .env file and add variables in this format:
 ```python
 NASA_TOKEN = "YOUR_TOKEN"
 TELEGRAM_TOKEN = "YOUR_TOKEN"
 TELEGRAM_CHAT_ID = int(YOUR_ID)
 BOT_TIMER = 5
 ```
-__BOT_TIMER__ -  Telegram bot sends picture after a set amount of time.
+__BOT_TIMER__ - Time between sending messages with photos.
 The variable is specified in seconds.
 ## Scripts.
 ### __fetch_spacex_images.py__